-- Restricted includes fund balance amounts that are limited for specific purposes which are externally imposed by providers, such as creditors or amounts constrained due to constitutional provisions or enabling legislation.
-The Board's net position is all restricted as it is not a reverting agency and the enabling legislature restricts its use for Board operations. - Committed includes fund balance amounts that are obligated to a specific purpose which are internally imposed by the government through formal action at the highest level of decision making authority.
+- Restricted includes fund balance amounts that are limited for specific purposes which are externally imposed by providers, such as creditors or amounts constrained due to constitutional provisions or enabling legislation. - Committed includes fund balance amounts that are obligated to a specific purpose which are internally imposed by the government through formal action at the highest level of decision making authority.
 These commitments can only be overturned by a like action. - Assigned includes spendable fund balance a government intends to use for a specific purpose; intent can be expressed by the governing body or by an official or body to which the governing body delegates the authority.

-Unassigned includes residual positive fund balances within the General Fund, which have not been classified within the other above-mentioned categories.
+The Board's net position is all assigned as it is not a reverting agency and governing body intends to use its residual fund balances for Board operations. - Unassigned includes residual positive fund balances within the General Fund, which have not been classified within the other above-mentioned categories.
 Unassigned Fund Balances may also include negative balances for any governmental fund if expenditures exceed amounts restricted, committed, or assigned for those specific purposes.